-The minor is reserved for Bachelor Students with the following background: Aerospace Engineering (AE), Applied Sciences (AS), Civil Engineering and Geosciences (CEG), Electrical Engineering, Mathematics and Computer Science (EEMCS) and Mechanical, Maritime and Materials Engineering (3mE) at the TU Delft who would like to broaden and deepen their knowledge on computer modeling & simulations for science and engineering problems.
+Participation in the CSE minor is open to BSc Students from the following departments of Delft University of Technology: Aerospace Engineering (AE), Applied Sciences (AS), Civil Engineering and Geosciences (CEG), Electrical Engineering, Mathematics and Computer Science (EEMCS) and Mechanical, Maritime and Materials Engineering (3mE).

 The minor gives a coherent introduction to Computational Science and Engineering.
 A priority concern of the CSE minor is the development of a coordinated curriculum that follows a multidisciplinary approach and serves computationally-oriented graduate students throughout science and engineering.

 After successful completion of the minor the student is able to:

 - Understand and apply numerical methods to approximate solutions of (stochastic) partial differential equations and analyze the errors in those approximations.